vaiish371/tp/docs/UserGuide.md

     Lecture: FRIDAY, 16:00-18:00 (Zoom)
 ---------------------------------------------------------------------
 ```

+In the above example, the user has added a CS2113T Lecture that will occur on Friday from 4pm to 6pm over Zoom.
+Notice that
+you have to be careful in specifying the `Day` and 24-hr timing format.
 ***
 ### 2.3.2 Removing Timetable Lessons: `delete timetable`
-Deletes the lessons in the timetable corresponding to the index for the module you have selected.
+This command allows you to delete a particular lesson in the timetable corresponding to the index, for the module you have selected.

 Format: `delete timetable LESSON_INDEX`